 A veterans representative is located in the

-enrollment services office on each campus to provide forms and
+Enrollment Services/Financial Aid Office on each campus to provide forms and

 information pertaining to educational assistance for veterans.

 The following action must be taken once the veteran student has